 * self-hosted; commercial * docker image: https://hub.docker.com/r/shellngn/pro * URL: https://shellngn.com

 ShellNGN is a web-based platform that will allow you to connect to your devices via SSH, SFTP, VNC, or RDP when you are not in the same network subnet (ie. working from a remote location), without the need to VPN back into your LAN or port forward those risky SSH and RDP ports to the Internet.

 This is one of those apps/platforms that I have no problem paying for in order to have my remote connections safe and secure.
-Working really well, and with 2FA support, it has climbed to the top of my daily used apps quickly.
+It works really well, and with 2FA support, it has climbed to the top of my daily used apps quickly.
 Sure there are alternatives out that, even free ones, but after going over a few of them, I settled on ShellNGN.
-Read about the full deployment, and features, in more detail here.
+Read about the full deployment, and features, in more detail here: